 - The seats directly behind the flight-attendant food stations

-Is a bulkhead seat better?
+Is a Bulkhead seat better?
+The Pros and Cons:

 This really comes down to personal preference.
 Here are some trade-offs to consider when deciding if a bulkhead is the right seating choice for you.